 An idea of this is presented in the vane compressor diagram below, where we have an inlet and outlet, a single spring-loaded vane that is extended as the rotor moves the drum around the vane compressor.

-As mentioned, a vane compressor will have multiple radial slots with spring-loaded vanes fitted in them (unlike the concept diagram above), and the rotor is placed eccentrically in a way that the drum is closest to the housing at the outlet port and farthest from it at the inlet.
+A vane compressor will have multiple radial slots with spring-loaded vanes fitted in them, and the rotor is placed eccentrically in a way that the drum is closest to the housing at the outlet port and farthest from it at the inlet.

-Then, each two adjacent vanes form a enclosed space with the corresponding sections of the drum and housing, so that the air trapped in this space from the inlet port undergoes compression due to the shrinking space (spring-loaded vanes compressing into the drum) as the rotor moves around its axis until it reaches the outlet port.
+Then, every two adjacent vanes form an enclosed space with the corresponding sections of the drum and housing, so that the air trapped in this space from the inlet port undergoes compression due to the shrinking space (spring-loaded vanes compressing into the drum) as the rotor moves around its axis until it reaches the outlet port.

 An oil-lubricated rotary vane compressor works via the following principles:

-- Firstly, air is drawn in to the compressor through the intake valve.
+Firstly, the air is drawn into the compressor through the intake valve.

 The lubricant within rotary vane compressors is circulated by the differential air pressure (i.e. no lubricant pump is required).
 It passes through an air-blast lubricant cooler and filter before being returned to the compressor.

 The airflow within the system is regulated by a built-in modulation system.